etture/Acqua/README.md

 ### /api/profiles/work/update/:item_id
 - HTTP method: `PUT`
 - Update own `user`'s `work` history information
 - Whenever both of, or either one of, `start_date` and `end_date` are updated, it must be checked that `start_date` is not later than `end_date`.
-While some checks are made by the API, full comparisons must be implemented on the front-end to confirm that appropriate parameters have been passed to the API.
+If the conditions are not met, an error message is returned.
 - Only items that have been updated are shown in the response
 - Request
     - Header